There’s no point in spending time crafting the perfect email if the subject line isn’t good enough to convince your prospect to open and read it.

 Learn from your dataTesting different types of subject lines is the best way to understand what works for your audience and boost your open rates.
 If you’re not tracking what’s working and what isn’t, how will you be able to improve your open rates?

-What works for your audience will be changing rapidly as a result of Covid-19, so you need to keep your finger on the pulse of the market more than ever and update your subject lines and emails accordingly.
+What works for your audience can change rapidly depending on the market, so keep your finger on the pulse of the market and update your subject lines and emails accordingly.
 Pay attention to the things that are getting you clicks, test them out in future emails and if you find they improve your open rates, include them as a permanent part of your process.

 Email is one of the best ways to market to your customer base - as long as you do it right.
 Download this eBook to learn how to create a recruitment email campaign that gets you results.